mose/ender-rails/README.md

 When ender is installed you can use ender instead of "rake ender"

-    rake ender:buid # will copy a version of ender in app/assets/javascripts/ rake ender:info
+    rake ender:buid # will copy a version of the jeesh in app/assets/javascripts/ rake ender:info # lists installed packages
     rake ender:help

+Find list of available ender packages on https://github.com/ender-js/Ender/wiki/Ender-package-list

+You can add new packages with

+    ender add xxx yyy

+Refer to [ender documentation](http://ender.jit.su/#docs) on how to add more flecibility in your javascript package binder.

+In your views, you can then use the basic [Jeesh tools](https://github.com/ender-js/jeesh) which you feel like you are using jQuery for most parts (without the bulk).

+## Todo

+* create an ender-ujs package
+* add more rake commands
+* remove the min.js from assets dir, the assets pipeline will do that job
+* test the install on various ruby versions (using apraisal ?)
+* write some rake tests

 ## Contributing